SiC Puck Scanner

 • Automated material grading with tunable protocols

-What does the SiC Puck Scanner reveal? (≈ 5 min read)
+2. What does the SiC Puck Scanner reveal? (≈ 5 min read) how puck-level defect maps detected by the Scanner align with Raman/PL inspection of the resulting wafers.

 What puck dimensions can be inspected?

-Are there any requirements for the pucks?
+What are requirements for the pucks?

 Can the scanner handle both highly doped and semi-insulating SiC?